pleshakoff/blockchain-casino/README.md

 In order to buy coins, you need to transfer the ether to the contract account.
 For convenient transfer of ether between accounts, you can use a wallet I used an extension for chrome https://metamask.io
-It allows to connect to a local node.
+It allows a connection to a local node.
 You can also send money directly via the console of the blockchain node (more details [here](#cmd))

-`There is only one aspect.
-When restarting the node, if the wallet has already been connected, sometimes there are problems with transactions.
-Reinstalling the plugin helps.
-`

 ![alt text](https://github.com/pleshakoff/blockchain-casino/blob/master/metamsk_networks.png?raw=true"")